Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - At the top of the blade choose *New data store* and choose **Azure Data Lake Store** from the list
   - You will be presented a draft
   - At the setting *dataLakeStoreUri* copy the *ADL URI* value saved during the creation of the Azure Data Lake Store.
-  - At the top of the page, click **Authorize** and when complete you can remove the properties marked as [Optional].
-These will be *accountName*, *resourceGroupName*, and *subscriptionId*.
+  - Remove the properties marked as [Optional].
+These would be *accountName*, *resourceGroupName*, and *subscriptionId*.
-  -  what about ? "servicePrincipalId": "<Specify the service principal id>", "servicePrincipalKey": "<Specify the Service principal key>", "tenant": "microsoft.onmicrosoft.com",
+  - At the top of the page, click **Authorize** .
+  - You will notice some fields will get auto filled after authorization.
   - At the top of the blade, click *Deploy*

   Azure Data Lake Analytics Linked Service Compute Service

   - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*
-  - At the top of the blade instead of *New data store* choose *...
-More* and choose **New compute** and then *Azure Data Lake Analytics* from the list
+  - At the top of the blade instead of *New data store* click on **...More** and from the drop down select **New compute** and choose *Azure Data Lake Analytics* from the list
+  - You will be presented a draft.
   - At the setting *accountName* enter the Azure Data Lake Analytics resource name you provided earlier.
-  - You will be presented a draft
-  - At the top of the page, click **Authorize** and when complete you can remove the properties marked as [Optional].
-These will be *resourceGroupName*, and *subscriptionId*.  what about ? *"sessionId"*
+  - You **must** remove the properties marked as [Optional].
+These would be *resourceGroupName*, and *subscriptionId*.
+  - At the top of the page, click **Authorize**.
+  - You will notice some fields will get auto filled after authorization.
   - At the top of the blade, click *Deploy*

 ### Azure Data Factory Datasets
-  Now that we have the services out of the way, we need to set up Datasets which will act as inputs and outputs for each of the activity in the Data Factory pipeline.
-In ADF these are defined in JSON format.
+  Now that we have the Linked Services out of the way, we need to set up Datasets which will act as inputs and outputs for each of the activity in the Data Factory pipeline.
+In Azure Data Factory these are defined in JSON format.
 For this, we use a single input to start off the processing.

   Setting up the starting file.
 This file does not exist, but will be tagged as an *external* file so that Data Factory does not check for it's existence.

   - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*
-  - At the top of the blade instead of *New data store* choose *...
-More* and choose **New dataset** and then *Azure Data Lake Store* from the list.
+  - At the top of the blade instead of *New data store* click on *...
+More* and from the drop down choose **New dataset** and then *Azure Data Lake Store* from the list.
   - The template contains quite a few settings, which we will not cover.
 Instead download the file *inputdataset.json* from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactoryobjects) folder.
   - Replace the content in the editor with the content of the downloaded file.
   - At the top of the blade, click *Deploy*
-  - You should see 'DataLakeInputSet' appear under Datasets.
+  - You should see '01StreamedData' appear under Datasets.

   Setting up the working files is next.
 These files also don't exist, but with data factory being a dependency flow, they are also required to help orchestrate the steps of processing in the pipeline.